-Who has the edge in the 111th Apple Cup: UW Huskies or WSU Cougars?
+Who has the edge in the 112th Apple Cup: UW Huskies or WSU Cougars?

 Coaching

-It has been a big of a struggle for both coaches.
+It has been a bit of a struggle for both coaches.
 Washington State’s Mike Leach has gotten his team to play much better after an embarrassing loss to Utah in the middle of the season that was followed by the resignation of the defensive coordinator.
-This has been the most disappointing season at UW for Chris Petersen, but he has won six straight over WSU.
+This has been the most disappointing season at UW for Chris Petersen, but he has won five in a row over WSU.

 Edge: Even